 The locally incorporated subsidiary company is the most common entity form used by foreign investors looking to operate in France long-term, because there are many business restrictions imposed on branch and liaison offices.
 Plus, the French tax system permits many tax exemptions for subsidiaries.

 There are several steps to take when setting up a subsidiary.
 First, the organization must provide articles of incorporation, register with the French Patent and Trademark Office, deposit the minimum share capital in a bank account and then publish an incorporation notice in the official journal.

 Following this process, businesses can typically start commercial activity in as little as seven days.
 It is recommended to make payments to employees or French authorities from an in-country bank account, but this isn’t mandatory.

-Though there are different rules for certain categories of employee, foreigners working in France are employed under the same working conditions as citizens of France.
+Though there are different rules for certain categories of employees, foreigners working in France are employed under the same working conditions as citizens of France.
 Part-time employees are entitled to the same rights and benefits as full-time employees (on a pro-rata basis).
 French law also imposes strict regulations around the collection of employee data, which includes payroll.

-Tax does differ for official residents and non-residents.
-Residents are subject to a progressive tax regime with five bands: the first €10,064 (approx. £9100; $11,400) of annual earnings is untaxed, while earnings above €157,806 (approx. £142,000; $178,000) are taxed at the top rate of 45%.
+Tax rates differ for official residents and non-residents.
+Residents are subject to a progressive tax regime with five bands: the first €10,225 (approx £9000; $10,900) of annual earnings is untaxed, while earnings above €160,336 (approx £142,000; $171,000) are taxed at the top rate of 45%.
 The intermediate bands run at 11%, 30% and 41%.
 For non-residents, France-sourced income is taxed at 20% for annual earnings up to €27,519 (approx £24,400; $29,400) and at 30% for income above this.